GJSteyn/Corewar/README.md

 • The last player who said "live" wins

 ### TLDR
-Basically the role of the virtual machine is to run the programs that are passed as parameters to it.
+Basically, the role of the virtual machine is to run the programs that are passed as parameters to it.

 ## The Vm Intro